Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization: Related Work

 \subsection{Two-stream R-CNN}

-Based on the observation that appearance and motion clues are often complementary to each other, several state-of-the-art action detection models~\cite{Saha_2016_BMVC,kalogeiton17iccv,peng2016multi,Guilhem_2017_IJCVSubmission} followed the standard two-stream R-CNN approach.
+Based on the observation that appearance and motion clues are often complementary to each other, several state-of-the-art action detection methods~\cite{Saha_2016_BMVC,kalogeiton17iccv,peng2016multi,Guilhem_2017_IJCVSubmission} followed the standard two-stream R-CNN approach.
 The features extracted from the two streams are fused to improve action detection performance.
-For example, in~\cite{Saha_2016_BMVC}, the softmax score of each motion bounding box is used to help the appearance bounding boxes with largest overlap.
+For example, in~\cite{Saha_2016_BMVC}, the softmax score from each motion bounding box is used to help the appearance bounding boxes with largest overlap.
 In~\cite{Guilhem_2017_IJCVSubmission}, three types of fusion strategies are discussed: i) simply averaging the softmax outputs of the two streams, ii) learning per-class weights to weigh the original pre-softmax outputs and applying softmax on the weighted sum, and iii) training a fully connected layer on top of the concatenated output from each stream.
-It is reported in ~\cite{Guilhem_2017_IJCVSubmission} that the third fusion strategy achieves the best performance.
+It is reported in ~\cite{Guilhem_2017_IJCVSubmission} that the third fusion strategy achieves the best performance. {In~\cite{ye2019discovering}, the final detection results are generated by integrating the results from an early-fusion method, which concatenates the appearance and motion clues as the input to generate detection results, and a late-fusion method, which combines the outputs from the two streams.}

-Please note that the appearance and motion fusion approaches in the existing works as discussed above are all based on the late fusion strategy.
+Please note that most appearance and motion fusion approaches in the existing works as discussed above are based on the late fusion strategy.
 They are only trained (if there is any training process) on top of the detection networks of the two streams.
-In contrast, in this work we iteratively use both features and bounding boxes from one stream to progressively help learn better action detection models for another stream, which is intrinsically different with these existing approaches~\cite{singh2016online, kalogeiton17iccv} that fuse two-stream information only at the feature level in a late fusion fashion.
+In contrast, in this work we iteratively use both types of features and bounding boxes from one stream to progressively help learn better action detection models for another stream, which is intrinsically different with these existing approaches~\cite{singh2016online, kalogeiton17iccv} that fuse two-stream information only at the feature level in a late fusion fashion.